Nejik/njBox/README.md

 | Title  | Description |
 | :--- | :--- |
 | data&#x2011;njb&#x2011;close | Closes modal
 | data&#x2011;njb&#x2011;return | On hide, plugin will try to find input with this attribute and get value from it.
-Value will be stored in instance.returnValue variable, until next show, and as arguments in onok, oncancel callbacks.
+Value will be stored in instance.returnValue variable, until next show, and will be avaliable as argument in onok, oncancel callbacks.
 | data&#x2011;njb&#x2011;prev | Go to previous slide in gallery
 | data&#x2011;njb&#x2011;next | Go to next slide in gallery
 | data&#x2011;njb&#x2011;ok | Closes modal. onok callback will be triggered.
 | data&#x2011;njb&#x2011;cancel | Closes modal. oncancel callback will be triggered.
+| autofocus | On show, plugin will try to find element with this attribute and focus it

 List of template attributes: